BrianWahungu/Week-1-Code-Challenge/README.md

 Step 2: Run the code "node challenge3.js" It should output the Gross salary, PAYE deductions, NSSF deduction, NHIF Deduction, Taxes and compute the salary.
 Step 3: You can use different arguments to test different amounts of salary.

+# Authors
+This project was contributed to by: Brian Wahungu